 - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer. - NOTE: HP continually improves and changes product parts.
 For complete and current information about supported parts for your computer, go to http://partsurfer.hp.com, select your country or region, and then follow the on-screen instructions.

-You must remove, replace, or loosen as many as xx screws when you service Customer Self-Repair parts.
 Make special note of each screw size and location during removal and replacement.

 Preparation for disassembly